mingkaic/CompilerLexer/README.md

 Naming your files
 -----------------

-The file `Decaf.asdl` contains the specification of the output.
-The input is specified in the Decaf specification on the class web page.
+The file `decafexpr.asdl` contains the part of the abstract syntax tree for which you should implement code generation using LLVM.

 To create the default program, go to the answer directory and type in `make default`.
 To run the default program against the testcases, run the following commands:

     python zipout.py -r default
     python check.py

+The output files are all saved to the `output` directory which has a sub-directory called `llvm` which contains all the intermediate LLVM files created for each input Decaf program.

-In the answer directory use the following filenames for your homework solution:
+In the answer directory use the following filenames for your homework
+solution:

-* Lex program: decafast.lex
+* Lex program: decafexpr.lex
-* Yacc program: decafast.y
+* Yacc program: decafexpr.y

 We are going to use GNU `bison` as the implementation of `yacc`.

-If you have these filenames then you can use `make` to build your binary `decafast` from your Lex and Yacc programs.
+If you have these filenames then you can use `make` to build your binary `decafexpr` from your Lex and Yacc programs.

+There are also helper make commands to check LLVM assembly programs.

 Make sure you have a common header file that looks something like the following that is included in both your Lex and Yacc program.